openhab/org.openhab.binding.zwave/doc/qubino/zmnhsd_0_0.md

 Automatic turning on output after set time
   * 0 - Auto ON disabled
   * 1 – 32536 = 1 second – 32536 seconds Auto ON enabled with defined time, step is 1 second.
-The following option values may be configured, in addition to values in the range 0 to 32536 -:
+The following option values may be configured -:

 | Value  | Description |
 |--------|-------------|